DIASTASIS REHAB

 2. Place one hand behind your head and one hand on your abdomen with fingertip at the level of your belly button and paralell to your waistline.

-4. If you don't feel a gap, try this with 3 or 4 fingers and make sure to keep abdominals relaxed.
+4. If you don't feel a gap, try this with 5 - 7 fingers and make sure to keep abdominals relaxed.
 Find where the separation is widest.

 5. Test for length (test the separation above, at, and below the belly button, find out the length of it